 I adore dating my wife, singing and dancing with my five daughters, and rolling on the floor with my cat and dog.
 I’m quite fond of food, tea, coffee, cigars, pipes, wines & spirits, and I am pretty good at playing checkers.

 Jack’s Full Bio

 Jack Venturo was born in Lima, Peru on January 9, 1981.
-He left Peru and came to the United States in March of 1990, spending two months in New York before settling in Miami, Florida.
+He came to the United States in March of 1990, spending two months in New York before settling in Miami, Florida.
 Hurricane Andrew struck in 1992 and Jack then settled in St. Petersburg, Florida where he was accepted in The Pinellas County Center for the Arts (P.C.C.A) at Gibbs High School in 1996 as a Visual Artist.

 While in P.C.C.A. he pursued a wide range of visual arts including photography, oil painting, welding, sketching, design, sculpture art history and film history.